PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 08:14:32
+Last updated: 2024-04-06 08:15:05
-Random Quote: Even in sin, you can still be a saint. - Don Neto
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su